 · Podcast Guesting — you don’t need to have your own show, but you can grow your own audience quickly by being a guest on other shows.
 Lots of my colleagues have found success doing this, and they’ve also become much better at explaining their work because they’ve gotten to practice it lots and hear what kinds of questions come from it.

 · Content Creation and Outreach — these are my go-to strategies for 2022 that work very well together.
 I write articles about questions that come up (just like this one), then when I connect 1:1 with people I can share what I’ve been writing.
 It feeds back into itself because then I write about topics that come up in my 1:1 conversations.
 When people look me up, they can see what I’m all about.

 · Using Existing Networks — a friend of mine is studying to be an art therapist and she asked if she needed to start using Instagram even though she really didn’t want to.
 I helped her brainstorm the communities she was already a part of and who already see her as an expert, and now she has lots of ideas for how to leverage those communities to get clients.

 Very few things in entrepreneurship are requirements, and social media is no exception.
 I firmly believe that every business owner can have their business exactly the way they want, they just need to figure out what that is.
 You can create a business that fits with your values, your lifestyle, your talents, and your curiosities.
 It might take some creativity, but don’t give up!

 If you’d like to discuss what business model and marketing strategies you need to build the business of your dreams (I know, so cheesy), let’s talk.
 Every business is as unique as the entrepreneur who runs it, and you should be treated as such.
-Send me an email and I can point you in the right direction.
+Book a gift session and I can point you in the right direction.